 Chickasaw Country’s boutique wineries are spread out all over south-central Oklahoma on both sides of I35 just before entering Oklahoma City if coming from the south.
 We visited five wineries on our tour, and they were all on the east side, and we went as far as Ada and Tishomingo.
 Each winery we visited offered something different.
 We discovered no two wineries out this way are alike.
 From a small-batch winery to a mom-and-daughter winery to a luscious wedding venue, we were dazzled with the best each had to offer.

 Planning a tour is half the fun and tasting various wines and finding a favorite is the other half of fun!
 Wine touring in this area is a great way to find a new choice while traveling around the countryside.
 Let’s go!
 Esther likes sweet wines, while I tend to veer to the dryer wines, I do like a sweet, dry red wine, but that is sometimes hard to find.

 Old Silo Winery, Tishomingo

 Old Silo Winery is a small-batch winery tucked away on a small country road.
-Their winery and small vineyard sit on land next to their homestead that provides picturesque scenery.
+Their winery and small vineyard sit on land next to their homestead, providing picturesque scenery.
 The outside seating under the covered patio overlooking a pond is a favorite for locals, but it was too hot for us.
 Well-trained dogs are allowed outside.
 Mine would have loved sitting out there watching the birds fly by.

 Their wines are low in sulfite, which I like.
 If you order to go wines, they need to be refrigerated.
 Luckily, we had an ice chest.
 Esther found a sweet wine she liked, Strawberry Fields, and bought it.
 You won’t find WIFI at this winery either.
-The owners want visitors to come out to relax and enjoy the beauty and not be on their phones all the time.
+The owners want visitors to come out to relax, enjoy the beauty, and not be on their phones.
 I think that’s a nice gesture.

 Mulberry Wine Bar, Tishomingo